 - In Hatoful Boyfriend, during the summer holiday Hiyoko decides to go for a run, and several backgrounds proceed to pass by.
 One of them consists of the ruins of several skyscrapers, hinting that things aren't quite as cheerful as they first seem.
 Also, during Yuuya's route you can find him chatting briefly with the janitor, who has a role more fully revealed in BBL.

 - One event that shows up on many routes is Hiyoko finding a student's lost ID card and returning it to a member of the faculty she trusts.
 On Dr. Shuu's route, it's obvious that she's helping him hide the evidence of his... experimentation.
 In the paid version, she can recognize it as belonging to Anghel if she's on his route.

 - In World of Warcraft, early on in the Terrace of Endless Spring, you can see Tsulong fighting with the Sha of Fear off in the distance while you fight the trash and the Protectors of the Endless.
 After the Protectors are defeated, Tsulong gets corrupted and you face him as the second boss.

 - In Super Smash Bros. for Wii U and Nintendo 3DS, the Wily's Castle stage will have the Yellow Devil appear on the roof of the castle in the background before disassembling himself and sending his chunks to the main platform to regenerate.

-- In one of the later, Wheatley controlled levels in Video Game/Portal2, you can briefly spot Atlas and P-Body from the Co-Op campaign fleeing through the wreckage, but only if you're looking in the right place and have keen eyes.
+- In one of the later, Wheatley controlled levels in Portal 2, you can briefly spot Atlas and P-Body from the Co-Op campaign fleeing through the wreckage, but only if you're looking in the right place and have keen eyes.

 - This trope is the only reason this Order of the Stick page isn't filler.
 Elan tells Haley that he just found she was right about his father.
 Until it became foreshadowing for Malack's method of having children.